allenporter/flux-local/README.md

 ============================================= 18 passed in 11.81s ============================================
 ```

-You may also validate `HelmRelease` objects can be templated properly with the `--enable-helm` flag.
-This
+You may also validate `HelmRelease` objects can be templated properly with the `--enable-helm`
-will run `kustomize build` then run `helm template` on all the `HelmRelease` objects found:
+flag.
+This will run `kustomize build` then run `helm template` on all the `HelmRelease` objects
+found.
+Additionally the `--enable-kyverno` flag will apply any found `ClusterPolicy` objects to
+all objects in the cluster and verify they pass:
 ```
-$ flux-local test --enable-helm
+$ flux-local test --enable-helm --enable-kyverno
 ============================================= test session starts =============================================
 collected 81 items